 For most, choosing a career is a momentous decision fraught with second-guessing and dread.
 I mean, you are basically picking what you’ll be doing for money for the rest of your life.
 For those curious about going into accounting, there’s a lot to consider.
 While not the flashiest of careers, it’s a stable, well-paying profession that can provide you with the stability you desire in life.

-Whether you’re wrapping up high-school and thinking about college majors or looking back on 20 years of work and considering a career change, here are a few things to consider if you’re thinking about a career in accounting.
-And don’t forget, you can get accounting homework help while studying.
+Whether you’re wrapping up high-school and thinking about college majors or looking back on 20 years of work and considering a career change, a career in accounting might be for you.
+Consider if you’ll be studying for an online accounting degree or a traditional program, depending on your needs, time, and budget.
+Here are a few things to consider if you’re thinking about a career in accounting.

 Given the global economic uncertainty as a result of COVID-19, very few — if any — professions are exempt from layoffs are furloughs.